blair-mmai/AzureML_SentimentAnalysis/Microsoft-Azure-ML-Studio---Sentiment-Analysis-Tutorial.md

 ### **Step 3e – Select the data to pass to your model**

-After running the feature hashing modules, we now have clean data with new vectorized features.
-We need to select those features and the target features to pass to our ML algorithm.
+After running the feature hashing module, we now have preprocessed data and vectorized the features.
+We need to select those features and the target feature to pass to our ML algorithm.

 There is a _Select Columns in Dataset_ module available to assist us with this.
 * In the search box, enter “_select_”, and you see _Select Columns in Dataset_ Module under Data Transformation